 Did you know that your developing baby starts moving during the second month of your pregnancy?
 To find out more, read Pregnancy stages: Month 2.

-Want to learn more about how your developing baby will develop over your pregnancy – plus, nutritional advice, online support and more?
+Want to learn more about how your baby will develop over your pregnancy – plus, nutritional advice, online support and more?
 Sign up for Enfamama A+ Club to receive new articles, useful tips and rewards that can help you and your developing baby!

 Dr. Raymond Choy Wai Mun